blessme247/blessme247/README.md

 I like to create memorable digital experiences on the web.

-*   🧠  I'm learning React and SCSS
+*   🧠  I write REACT AND JAVASCRIPT
 *   🤝  I'm open to collaborating on Web2 projects